 e.
 Press your nose to your neighbor’s dining room window and look pitiful.
 Instant invitation to dinner.
 It makes them feel included in your career.
 (And Mrs. Rumpskie, I like a little more ketchup on my meatloaf, by the way.
 See you Thursday.)

 I like a variety.
 I enjoy anything by YA author Richard Peck, especially A Year Down Yonder.
-I also love books by Meg Cabot, Susan Elizabeth Phillips, Sarah Mlynowski, Kristin Billerbeck, and Gary Paulsen.
-I loved the Twilight series.
+I also love books by Meg Cabot, Susan Elizabeth Phillips, Sarah Mlynowski, and Natalie Lloyd.
 And you cannot forget your classics such as Shakespeare, Langston Hughes, and Walter the Farting Dog.

 Writer’s Butt ™.
 You could search for Wikipedia on this condition or just take it from me—it’s serious.
 You sit for such long periods of time that your butt starts to mold to the shape of the giant seat cushion.
 Other Writer’s Butt phenomenon include your tushie becoming resistant to gravity, an intense desire to wear sweats every day, and the delusion that Ben and Jerry’s ice cream is your friend.